 MPL (MPL Proto-Oncogene, Thrombopoietin Receptor) is a Protein Coding gene.
-Diseases associated with MPL include thrombocythemia 2 and thrombocytopenia, congenital amegakaryocytic.
+Diseases associated with MPL include thrombocytopenia, congenital amegakaryocytic and thrombocythemia 2.
 Among its related pathways are Platelet activation, signaling and aggregation and PEDF Induced Signaling.
 GO annotations related to this gene include transmembrane signaling receptor activity and thrombopoietin receptor activity.
 An important paralog of this gene is EPOR.

 UniProtKB/Swiss-Prot Summary for MPL Gene

 Receptor for thrombopoietin.
 May represent a regulatory molecule specific for TPO-R-dependent immune responses.